 Coping with Caregiving Challenges

 Corrine’s world started shrinking as her mom started needing help: Wake up, go to work, check in on Mom, run errands, go home, sleep, repeat.
 Then she started dealing with some health challenges of her own.
 Trying to get to her and her mom’s doctor appointments was taking its toll.

 “I was unable to continue to provide the level of care that my mom required,” Corrine says.
 “I found myself unable to be there every time she called or needed something.”

 But she sure tried.
 Instead of getting together with friends, Corrine would bring dinner over to her mom’s condo.
 Instead of going on vacation, Corrine wouldn’t leave town for extended periods of time because she was worried about what could happen to Mom.
 And even though she was doing the best that she could, Corrine still felt guilty when she couldn’t be there every time Wood called.

 “I was exhausted all of the time and began to really felt myself burning out,” she says.
 “I was unable to really cope and needed to make a change.”

 Exploring Assisted Living Options

-“I went first and met with Karen [Walters-Zucco, Executive Director and Director of Marketing] and toured the community again with a different lens,” Simon says.
+“I went first and met with Karen [Walters-Zucco, Executive Director and Director of Marketing] and toured the community again with a different lens,” Corrine says.
 “I asked all of my questions, of which I had numerous what, how, when, what happens if, and felt incredibly comfortable with all of the answers.
 I knew that my mom would feel very comfortable in that community — that it was a community that was representative of who my mom is.”